The Ethics Institute offers both in-house and open training on a variety of ethics-related themes.

 Everybody is responsible for ethics in their organisations, but leading governance practice recommends that a specific individual – the Ethics Officer – is responsible for the process of active, practical ethics management.
 The EOCP is designed to train these individuals - it is the flagship training programme offered by The Ethics Institute.

 Participants attend a five-day intensive training course, after which each has 90 days to complete a practicum assignment for formal assessment.
 Thereafter, successful participants receive accreditation from the University of Stellenbosch Business School Executive Development (USB-ED) as certified Ethics Officers.
-Click on the links below for more information.
+A full list of certified Ethics Officers can be found here.